Life Lines

 Partial Thickness (2nd Degree Burns)

-The partial-thickness burn is where the top and some lower layers of skin (epidermis & dermis) has been burnt.
-This type of burn is very painful and is at risk of infection, shock may also occur.
+The partial-thickness burn is where the top and some lower layers of skin (epidermis & dermis) have been burnt.
+This type of burn is very painful and is at risk of infection; shock may also occur.

 This burn is caused by: